 - 200 g pak boong (morning glory/water spinach)

-- 2 tbsp vegan oyster sauce (mushroom sauce)
+- 2 tablespoon vegan oyster sauce (mushroom sauce)

-- 1 tbsp shaoxing rice wine (note 2)
+- 1 tablespoon shaoxing rice wine (note 2)

-- 1 tbsp tao jiao (salted/fermented soya bean paste) (note 3)
+- 1 tablespoon tao jiao (salted/fermented soya bean paste) (note 3)

 - 6-8 fat cloves garlic